PaciorekJ/PaciorekJ.github.io/README.md

 # Jason Paciorek's Resume Website

 ## Introduction
 My name is Jason Paciorek, I'm a recent graduate from the University of Minnesota Twin Cities!
-I've developed a love and passion for learning web technologies and love oppountitties to challenge myself by adding a new tool to my tool belt.
+I've developed a love and passion for learning web technologies and love opportunities to challenge myself by adding a new tool to my tool belt.

 ## Features
 * The resume can be downloaded as a PDF on Desktop.